sam0x17/apeing-dex-takehome/README.md

   check destination-leg gas *before* leg 1 executes; on Polygon specifically, use aggressive EIP-1559 fee bumping — underpriced txs there routinely hang for minutes, which users read as "the bridge stole my money".
-- **Nonce:** one in-flight tx per account per chain from the app; serialize approval + send (as the approval flow here does — receipt-wait between txs);
-  track the account nonce, not just the tx hash, so a MetaMask speed-up/replace doesn't orphan tracking.
+- **Nonce:** one in-flight tx per account per chain from the app; avoid firing state-changing txs in parallel (the approval flow batches them into one EIP-5792 call where the wallet supports it, sidestepping multiple in-flight nonces, and falls back to serialized sends otherwise); track the account nonce, not just the tx hash, so a MetaMask speed-up/replace doesn't orphan tracking.
 - **Route:** re-quote immediately before each leg's execution (never execute a stale quote); pin the per-leg sanity ratio; deny-list tools that can't deliver the exact asset the next leg requires; enforce deposit minimums **after** fees.